 What better way to lose weight than to avoid losing a bet?
 HealthyWage allows you to place a wager and make extra money when you successfully lose weight.

 56. Walk Dogs in Your Neighborhood

 Pretty self-explanatory.
 You can start making money playing with dogs today using Rover.
 Rover lets you set your prices so you can charge fair rates for your services.
-In addition to walking, you can also offer doggy daycare, house sitting, and boarding through Rover.
-If you’d rather start your own thing, check out The Balance’s How to Start a Dog Walking Business.
+In addition to walking, you can also offer doggy daycare, house sitting, and boarding.
+For more information and tips on how to get started, check out our guide on how to make money dog sitting with Rover.

 This one comes with a bit more responsibility than watching dogs.
 You’ll probably get paid better, though, since you’re caring for an actual human being.
 Hard to beat one of the most old-fashioned ways to make extra money around.

 Donating your body is a great way to help other people in need, and some donation centers even pay donors.
 I regularly donate platelets and plasma with the American Red Cross (who unfortunately do not compensate donors).
 It’s a great way to give back to the community.